NORFOLK MUSEUMS

 Courthouse at Walsingham Shirehall |

 Located in Mundesley on the East Norfolk Coast, is the smallest museum we have ever seen!
-Using a collection of old photographs and memorabilia, the museum charts the history along this section of the Norfolk Coast.
+Using a collection of old photographs and memorabilia, the Mundesley Maritime Museum charts the history along this section of the Norfolk Coast.
 The museum also shows the work of the coastguard.
-The museum is manned by hard-working volunteers that not only staff the museum, but watch the activity on the beach and in the water and look out for anyone in need of assistance - they then call the coastguard. |
+The museum is manned by hard-working volunteers that not only staff the museum, but watch the activity on the beach and in the water and look out for anyone in need of assistance. |

 Mundesley Maritime Museum |